NVIDIA/NeMo-Skills/docs/pipelines/training.md

 ```

-The training script will automatically convert the final saved checkpoint into the Hugging Face format and average all generated checkpoints upon completion (**checkpoints average TBD**)).
+The training script will automatically convert the final saved checkpoint into the Hugging Face format.

 ## Chaining pipelines with Python